mrblasco/argparseR/README.md

 # Usage

+Here's an example.
 Write a script with the following commands and save it as `myscript.R`

 ```{r}
 args <- commandArgs(trailingOnly = TRUE)